 His account is filled with powerful insights that give birth to life-changing revelations about God.

 So join Mark as he takes us where Jesus walked.
-We will follow his account in order, and like the disciples of old, may we walk with Jesus throughout this quarter.

-Mark shows Jesus a Man of action, a Man with a mission, one that He will accomplish.
+We will follow his account in order and, Mark shows Jesus as a man of action, a man with a mission, one that He will accomplish.